Table of Contents

 They like it so much that they will normally pay good money for these instruments.
-Some will even say the guitar feels and sounds vintage because of how it looks even if it’s not very old.
+Some will even say the guitar feels and sounds vintage because of how it looks, even if it’s not very old.

-If you’re playing old school rock from years past, the relic guitar fits like a glove.
-A brand new model with an immaculate paint job will cut it, but not like a reliced one.
+If you’re playing old-school rock from years past, the relic guitar fits like a glove.
+A brand-new model with an immaculate paint job will cut it, but not like a reliced one.

 Do Guitars Naturally Relic?

-Many of the naturally reliced models today have been toured with and well used by musicians past.
-A guitar is well aged normally at the end of a player’s career.
+Many of the naturally reliced models today have been well-used by musicians past.
+A guitar is well aged, normally at the end of a player’s career.

 Some People say Relic Guitars are for Losers?

-There are a number of people who think that it is a joke and it is faking authenticity.
+There are a number of people who think that it is a joke, and it’s faking authenticity.
 And on one hand, if someone is lying about the age of the instrument, then yes it’s not cool.

 Anyone who plays or likes reliced guitars is not a loser.
 They just want what they like, and that’s fine!
 Most people who say this about others haven’t played one.

 A good builder can not only make it look old, but make it feel and sound that way too.
-A lot of them also put in newer electronics like Fishman pickups that transform them into amazing rock machines.
+A lot of them also put in newer electronics, like Fishman pickups.
+It transforms them into amazing rock machines.
 But not all relics are made alike, just like any guitar out there, some are just bad.

 Can you Relic a New Guitar?

 Most relics sold by boutique builders are new models that they have built to look old.
-They go through the process of sourcing older looking components and then assemble great playing and even better sounding guitars.
+They go through the process of sourcing older-looking components.
+Then assemble great playing and even better-sounding guitars.

-Throughout the process they artificially age it, making it look worn like it was played for 30 years.
+Throughout the process, they artificially age it, making it look worn like it was played for 30 years.
 But before the process took place, it was painted and finished like a new one would.
 Players can order guitars from builders to look a certain way, be a certain model and even have certain parts in it.

 You can custom order whatever you like and even instruct them on how to wear it.
 They can then take it from there and get it done.
 If they are good at it, you wouldn’t know any better.

 Should You Relic A Guitar?

 While it might seem pretty easy to relic a guitar and make it look old, it actually isn’t!
 A lot of people just assume you can take a screwdriver to it and scratch it up.

 Proper aging takes methods formed by experimentation.
-I have seen some poorly reliced guitars and you can tell it was done by a person, it doesn’t look old, it looks wrecked!
+I have seen some poorly reliced guitars, and you can tell it was done by a person, it doesn’t look old, it looks wrecked!

 So if you are planning to give it a try, research methods used to get it there and give it a try.
-If you have a guitar you can ruin and repaint in order to try again, then at some point you will get it.
+If you have a guitar you can ruin and repaint in order to try again, then at some point, you will get it.

 Are Relic Guitars Stupid?

-As long as things are done in truth and it isn’t hurting anyone, it’s fine.
-It is simply another way people want to express themselves and there is nothing wrong with that.
+As long as things are done in truth, and it isn’t hurting anyone, it’s fine.
+It is simply another way people want to express themselves, and there is nothing wrong with that.
 Who knows, perhaps your next favorite song on the radio will be written on a relic.